alaaamady/polls-api/README.md

 # Web Portal for Voting System
-## This repository contains the source code for a web portal that provides access to a voting system's various features.
-The website can be accessed at (this link)[https://polls-app-alaaamady.vercel.app/]
+### This repository contains the source code for a web portal that provides access to a voting system's various features.
+The website can be accessed at [This Link](https://polls-app-alaaamady.vercel.app)

-### Installation
+## Installation

 ## API
 To run the Django REST API, follow these steps: